maxhbr/LDBcollector/md/psfrag.md

             ]
         ],
         "__calculatedCopyleft": "NoCopyleft",
+        "__isOsiApproved": false,
-        "__impliedText": "psfrag.dtx\nCopyright (C) 1996 Craig Barratt, Michael C. Grant, and David Carlisle.\nAll rights are reserved.\n\nThis system is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-Don't come complaining to us if you modify this file and it doesn't work!
-If this file is modified by anyone but the authors, those changes and their authors must be explicitly stated HERE.", "__impliedURLs": [
+        "__impliedText": "This system is distributed in the hope that it will be useful, but WITHOUT ANY\nWARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR\nA PARTICULAR PURPOSE.
+Don't come complaining to us if you modify this file and\nit doesn't work!
+If this file is modified by anyone but the authors, those\nchanges and their authors must be explicitly stated HERE.", "__impliedURLs": [
             [
                 "SPDX",